 14. Toxin exposure

 Exposure to heavy metals and other industrial chemicals over long periods can lead to peripheral neuropathy symptoms.
-Some medications used to treat certain conditions, like HIV or seizures, can also produce nerve damage.
+Some medications for treating certain conditions, like HIV or seizures,

 - tired, achy, or shaky feeling in the muscles